-- 20.2 Glenelg Breakwater Boats must not pass between the lights marking the northern and southern ends of the old Glenelg breakwater.
-There are under water obstructions along the eastern and Western side nearer to the southern end. - 20.3 Outer Harbor Southern Breakwater: Boats shall not pass between the beacon and the extremity of the breakwater. - 20.4 Navigable Water: If boats believe there is not navigable water at any mark of a course it shall proceed at a safe distance from the mark to a point just beyond the mark, make a 360 degree turn and then proceed to the next mark.
+- 20.2 Outer Harbor Southern Breakwater: Boats shall not pass between the beacon and the extremity of the breakwater. - 20.3 Navigable Water: If boats believe there is not navigable water at any mark of a course it shall proceed at a safe distance from the mark to a point just beyond the mark, make a 360 degree turn and then proceed to the next mark.
 Any boat taking such action shall file a report of the action with the Race Committee at the first reasonable opportunity after the completion of that race.